how to build a job board using GravityView

 A Gravity Form on the front end with fields for Job title, Company name, Job Type, Category, Location and job Description

-The next step is to embed our form on a post or page.
+The next step is to embed our form on a post or page!

-Adding Your Form to a Post or Page
+Adding your form to a post or page

 Okay, now that our form is ready, the next step is to embed it on a post or page.
 If you’re using the WordPress block editor (Gutenberg), you can do this by adding a Gravity Forms block to your page layout.

-Click on the ‘+’ icon to add a new block, search for “Gravity Forms” and add the Gravity Forms block to your page.
+All you need to do is click on the ‘+’ icon to add a new block, search for “Gravity Forms” and add the Gravity Forms block to your page.
 Now, select your job posting form from the dropdown menu and you’re done!

-The Gravity Forms block in the WordPress block editor
+The Gravity Forms WordPress block

 Now it’s time for the fun part – using GravityView to display job listings on the front end!

-Displaying Jobs on the Front End Using GravityView
+Displaying jobs on the front end using GravityView

 GravityView allows you to harness your Gravity Forms data to create powerful web apps and meaningful website content.
 GravityView also makes for one of the best WordPress job board plugins.